 The town of Crystal River is home to about 3,600 people.
 It has all the lodging and restaurants you would expect of a town whose main industry is manatee based tourism.

-You have to love a town where City Hall is decorated with a red, white and blue manatee statue.
+You have to love a town where City Hall has been decorated in the past with a red, white and blue manatee statue.

 There are many businesses in Crystal River that offer swim packages.